Fig. 1 — Indo-Pacific Defense Forum placement for the kick off to Exercise Sea Dragon

 Distribution reporting

-Following the exercise, I compiled and submitted a post-exercise public affairs report to command leadership documenting production volume, external release volume, narrative framing, and aggregate distribution results.
-The report connected communications outcomes back to mission themes, including allied relations, maritime security, safe sea lanes, and anti-submarine warfare proficiency.
+Following the exercise, I compiled and submitted a post-exercise public affairs report to command leadership documenting production volume, external release volume, and aggregate distribution results.

 Media Snapshot